aredden/flux-fp8-api/README.md

     -   `num_steps` (int, optional): The number of steps for the generation process (default: 24).
     -   `guidance` (float, optional): The guidance scale for the generation process (default: 3.5).
     -   `seed` (int, optional): The seed for random number generation.
+    -   `init_image` (str, optional): The base64 encoded image to be used as a reference for the generation process.
+    -   `strength` (float, optional): The strength of the diffusion process when image is provided (default: 1.0).

 -   **Response**: A JPEG image stream.